We’re happy to answer each and every one of your questions to help you get the clearest picture of what life will be like at Hopwood Hall College.

 Until then, be sure to take our interactive campus tours!

 Yes.
 We have a team of staff ready to help.
 We can arrange all the support needed prior to the start of your course.
 Make sure you let us know on your application and we’ll be in touch.

 You can also contact the Learning Support Team by email at:Learning.Support@hopwood.ac.uk

 What financial support is available?

-We have a range of financial bursaries available depending on your individual circumstances.
-Visit our Fees/Finance page here for further details or contact our Student and College Services team by calling 0161 643 7560.
-You can also email firstname.lastname@example.org to discuss your options.
+We have a range of financial bursaries available depending on your individual circumstances, visit our Fees / Finance page here for further details or contact our Student and College Services team by calling 0161 643 7560 or by emailing firstname.lastname@example.org to discuss your options.

 How do I get in touch with someone when Hopwood Hall College is closed?